crossbario/crossbar/README.md

  * **multi-process architecture**
  * **full-stack services**

-Crossbar.io is a **polyglot component host** able to dynamically load, run and monitor application components written in different languages, and running under their native run-time: want to have component **A** written in JavaScript and run on NodeJS, while component **B** written in Python and run on PyPy, and component **C** written and run on C++ natively?
+Crossbar.io is a **polyglot component host** able to dynamically load, run and monitor application components written in different languages, and running under their native run-time.
+Want to have component **A** written in JavaScript and run on NodeJS, while component **B** written in Python and run on PyPy, and component **C** written and run on C++ natively?
 No problem.
+Crossbar.io will do with a little configuration.

 >For quick start, the command line tool of Crossbar.io is able to generate complete, ready-to-run application templates for different languages.